-- Students are expected to make up all missed assignments within one week of their absence. - Students are responsible for asking their teachers for missed assignments on the day they return to school after an absence. - Teachers will assign a grade of zero (0) for all assignments that are not turned in within one week of the absence.
+- Students are expected to make up all missed assignments within one week of their absence. - Students are responsible for asking their teachers for missed assignments on the day they return to school after an absence. - Teachers will communicate their individual grading policies to students and families regarding make-up work at the beginning of the school year.

-Middle School Homework Expectations
+Middle School Homework Philosophy and Expectations

 It is the desire of the middle school department to further build upon experiences fostered in their elementary work in preparation for high school.
-Students are expected to meet teachers' deadlines and to turn in their completed homework, classwork, and projects.
-Parents or legal guardians are strongly encouraged to review the log or agenda book of their child's homework daily with their child to ensure completion of all assignments.
+Students are expected to meet teachers' deadlines and turn in their completed homework, classwork, and projects.
+Parents or legal guardians are strongly encouraged to review the chosen Learning Management System (LMS) with their child to ensure completion of all assignments.